 - 8 ounces fresh mozzarella cheese cut into cubes

 - 3 tablespoons balsamic vinegar

 - Spiral zucchini and place in large bowl with tomatoes, mozzarella and basil.

 - In a small bowl whisk together, olive oil, vinegar, lemon juice and seasonings.
 Toss together and serve.

 Barbara’s Tips + Notes

-- You can use a large ball of mozzarella or the mini balls but you won’t get a caprese salad if you use regular mozzarella.
+- You can use a large ball of fresh mozzarella or the mini balls but you won’t get a caprese salad if you use regular mozzarella.

 - Don’t want to make your own zoodles, sprialized vegetables they are available in the produce section of most groceries.

 - Use the freshest squash you can find for crisp noodles.